-2.2.
-Index of performance The objective is to drive as consistent as possible to have the best Average vs Best laptime ratio
+1.2.
+Index of performance

+The objective is to drive as consistent as possible to have the best Average vs Best laptime ratio

-3. CHAMPIONSHIPS & TROPHIES
+CHAMPIONSHIPS & TROPHIES

-- 3.1.
-The Northern Regions & Lotus Challenge Champion will be the overall winner from Classes B, C, or L based on accummulated points from the respective class.
-Should there be a tie, then the greater number of class wins followed by second positions and, if required, third positions etc, will be considered in order to break the tie. - 3.2.
-Class winner championship trophies will be awarded to drivers accumulating the most points within: - 3.2.1.
-Class B Scratch - 3.2.2.
-Class C Index of performance with a breakout time (Refer class rules ) - 3.2.3.
-Class L Scratch - 3.3.
-There will be four TLR Club Championships which do not have Regional Status - 3.3.1.
-Index of Performance Championship as detailed later on in these Regulations - 3.3.2.
-Rookie championship as detailed later in these regulations
+- 1.3.
+The Northern Regions Lotus Challenge Club Champion will be the overall winner from Classes B, C, or L based on accumulated points from the respective class.
+Should there be a tie, then the greater number of class wins followed by second positions and, if required, third positions etc, will be considered in order to break the tie. - 1.4.
+Class winner championship trophies will be awarded to drivers accumulating the most points within: - 1.4.1.
+Class B Scratch - 1.4.2.
+Class C Index of performance with a breakout time (Refer class rules) - 1.4.3.
+Class L Scratch - 1.5.
+There will be an additional four TLR Club Championships - 1.5.1.
+Index of Performance Championship as detailed later on in these Regulations - 1.5.2.
+Rookie championship as detailed later in these regulations - 1.5.3.
+Masters championship as detailed later in these regulations. - 1.5.4.
+Lotus Challenge Endurance club championship as detailed later on in these regulations